 Tip #2: Be Prepared

 When you get close to hatch time, before you stop turning your eggs, be sure to gather the supplies you will need for your hatchlings.
-A heat lamp, a box or container of some sort that can handle the heat lamp, a feeder, a water dispenser, bedding, feed, etc. Whatever your favorite book about raising chicks says you need, getting it together beforehand prevents running around trying to find a feed store that is open after 5 p.m. where you can get the necessary supplies!
+A heat source, a box or container of some sort that is big engough to hold your chicks, a feeder, feed, a water dispenser, bedding, etc. Whatever your favorite book about raising chicks says you need, get it together beforehand.
+This prevents running around trying to find a feed store that is open after 5 p.m. where you can get the necessary supplies!

 If you don't happen to be prepared, here's one bit of knowledge that may help put your mind at ease.
 Chicks can live up to 3 days in the incubator.
 The yolk which was absorbed by the chick just before hatching will provide sustenance for up to 48 hours.
 There's really no need for a crazy run about.